Shortlisting Panel

 David Hutchinson

-As director of the Dodd-Walls Centre for Photonic and Quantum Technologies – a New Zealand national Centre of Research Excellence (CoRE) - David is dedicated to educational outreach, while providing strong support for industry engagement and leadership of research activities across the Centre’s five member universities.
-He’s initiated and led a successful public engagement partnership with the Otago Museum - of which he has been a board member since 2008 – as well as with other museums, schools and agencies throughout New Zealand.
-David is also a professor in the University of Otago’s Department of Physics, doing research in theoretical quantum physics.
-He is a Fellow of the New Zealand Institute of Physics, a Fellow of the Institute of Physics (UK) and a member of the Institute of Directors of New Zealand.
+David is a Professor of theoretical physics at the University of Otago and was, until April 2023, the founding Director of the Dodd-Walls Centre for Photonic and Quantum Technologies – a New Zealand national Centre of Research Excellence (CoRE).
+David is dedicated to educational outreach and the promotion of Physics and STEM more broadly.
+He has initiated and led a successful public engagement partnership with the Otago Museum – of which he Chair of the Board board – as well as with other museums, schools and agencies throughout New Zealand.
+He is a Fellow of the New Zealand Institute of Physics, a Fellow of the Institute of Physics (UK) and a member of the Institute of Directors of New Zealand and is seconded half time to NZ’s Ministry of Business, Innovation and Employment as a Science Advisor.
+His own research interests are eclectic, but include quantum phenomena in low temperature atomic physics, quantum information, quantum effects in biological systems and connections between quantum physics and number theory.

 Jenny Hogan